 The Division has the right to conduct inspections and to suspend or revoke any construction permit if the permit holder fails to comply with permit conditions.
 The Tennessee Air Quality Control Act provides for civil penalties up to $25,000 per day for each day of violation.

 For air contaminant sources located in Davidson, Hamilton, Knox or Shelby counties, the applicant must contact and obtain a construction permit from the applicable county air permit agency.
 For all other counties, applications and assistance can be obtained from the Division of Air Pollution Control.
-New applicants who need more than one permit can contact their regional Environmental Coordinator for further assistance.
-The Office of Environmental Assistance: Clean Air Assistance Program provides regulatory compliance assistance to small businesses through workshops and onsite visits.
+New applicants who need more than one permit can contact their Environmental Field Office for further assistance.
+The Clean Air Assistance Program provides regulatory compliance assistance to small businesses through workshops and onsite visits.